 As forward-thinking organisations rethink legacy systems and invest in digital transformation, they are embracing the opportunities afforded by embedded payments – and with third-party friction removed from the equation, it’s never been easier to buy a pizza.

 The embedded payments industry embodies everything good about fintech: speed, agility, flexibility, convenience – and it’s going from strength to strength amid consumer demand for streamlined processes, with revenues expected to increase from $43 billion in 2021 to $138 billion in 2026.
 As embedded payments become ubiquitous throughout the online payments landscape, market research firm IDC predicts that 74% of online consumer payments globally will be conducted via platforms owned by nonfinancial institutions by 2030.

 Two new trends could accelerate this market growth: embedded B2B payments and the opportunity for financial institutions to work with fintech partners to support the growing demand for embedded B2B payments.
 The growth of banking-as-a-service and open-access APIs are presenting businesses with the ability to leverage B2B embedded financial services technology to customise payment solutions for their needs.
 The IDC report states that 73% of financial institutions around the world have payments infrastructures that are ill-equipped to handle payments for 2021 and beyond.
 Fortunately, fintech has created a new opportunity for banks to modernise their payment services.

-Next week we will be looking at the emergence of embedded deposits and how they have become a central offering of non-bank financial services companies to meet the demands of their customers.
+Take a look at our blog on embedded deposits, where we discuss how they have become a central offering of non-bank financial services companies to meet the demands of their customers.

 Suggested readsView all blog posts